NahomAgidew/geog-495-final-project/README.md

 The primary and only data source for this project came from [City of Seattle Open Data](https://data.seattle.gov/Public-Safety/Seattle-Real-Time-Fire-911-Calls/kzjm-xkqj).

 ## Acknowledgment
-I would like to acknowledgment Professor Bo Zhao's work at the University of Washington.
+I would like to acknowledge Professor Bo Zhao's work at the University of Washington.
 This project wouldn't have been possible without the lessons I learned in the GEOG 495 course.
 The codebase is heavily drawn from [Module 09](https://github.com/jakobzhao/geog495/tree/main/modules/module09) of the course.